quantum-kite/kite/docs/documentation/index.md

 7. How to edit the [HDF5]-file
 8. Optimizing the settings for various calculations

 !!!
-Info "More examples"

-    In the section [Examples], some applications to different structures are given, including the caluclation.
-    More examples can be found in the KITE-repository under [kite/examples/][examples-folder].

-!!!
 Example "First calculation with KITE"

     Let us do a simple first calculation with KITE.